unitaryfund/qrack/README.md

 No GPU?
 No problem!
 Qrack supports (and loves) "integrated graphics coprocessors" like the Intel HD, not just "discrete" GPUs!
 Use the OpenCL version of Qrack or PyQrack, and it just works!

-In fact, there's a certain (limited) advantage to many "integrated graphics" accelerators like the Intel HD: they rely on _general_ memory rather than _dedicated_ memory.
+In fact, there's a certain (limited) advantage to many "integrated graphics" accelerators like the Intel HD: they often rely on _general_ memory rather than _dedicated_ memory.
 If you explicitly tell Qrack you want to use general memory, you might see a significant performance boost!
 If all you have for an accelerator is an Intel HD (or maybe another type of "integrated graphics"), try setting this option (to enable "zero-copy" mode): `QRACK_QPAGER_DEVICES_HOST_POINTER=1`

 In PyQrack, you'll also want to set `isHostPointer=True` in the constructor of the `QrackSimulator` class.